sjklick/Sudoku-Solver/README.md

 -------

-This is an implementation of a solver for the popular Soduku puzzle, developed for pedagogical purposes.
+This is an implementation of a solver for the popular Soduku puzzle, developed as a learning exercise.
 The application is written with HTML, CSS, and JavaScript.

 Program Explanation